DeanHristov/fake-api-e-commerce/README.md

 $ npm install # or yarn install
 ```

-## The starter comes with built-in functionality
+## The API comes with the following functionality

 - Prevent cross site scripting - XSS
 - Add a rate limit for requests of 100 requests per 10 minutes
 - Protect against http param polution (hpp)
 - Add headers for security (helmet)
 - Use cors to make API public
+- Data pagination

 ## Project Structure